yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 While the game complained about missing a texture format, graphics don’t seem to have changed.

 ## CPU, kernel, and debugger changes

-The fight for proper kernel emulation rages on, and bunnei raises the bar by {{< gh-hovercard "9173" "implementing most of the Switch’s firmware 15.X.X features." >}}
-This brings memory management improvements (must resist making a boomerang joke), which should result in improved stability and slightly better resource usage.
-While no game seems to specifically improve with this change, future games targeting the latest firmware versions will certainly benefit.
-Nothing better than avoiding future headaches!

 Let’s address the elephant in the room, which byte[] has been feeding tons of peanuts lately. yuzu now supports being {{< gh-hovercard "9198" "built and run on ARM64 devices!" >}}